AdaCore/spark2014/docs/lrm/source/packages.rst

    * as the [right-hand side] expression of an assignment statement; or

-   * as the expression of an initialization expression of an object declaration that is not specified as Volatile; or
+   * as the expression of an initialization expression of an object declaration; or

    * as an actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration]; or